femboyfin/dbdideas/survivor_perks.md

 ## [Wicked](<https://deadbydaylight.wiki.gg/wiki/Wicked>) 📉

-- Now increases the rate at which you gain Resolve by **+100%** when hooked inside the Basement
+- Now increases the rate at which you gain Resolve by **+100%** while hooked inside the Basement
   - Resolve is the official term for the Anti-Face Camp meter that allows you to un-hook yourself if you're camped too long.
 This gives the perk a reasonable potential to allow for a self-unhook during the Struggle phase of hook, while also discouraging basement camping.